Cary’s Most Trusted Experts for

 What is the best way to insulate a crawl space?

-The best way to insulate a crawl space is by sealing the foundation vent openings and installing a product that will both insulate and air seal the foundation walls.
-This is best achieved with rolled insulation (such as CrawlBarrier), closed cell spray foam, or rigid foam board (such as Bora-Foam).
-This insulates the crawlspace itself and expands your home’s thermal and pressure boundary to encompass the crawl space, which provides the best environment to moderate crawl space temperature and relative humidity.
+The best way to insulate a crawl space is by sealing the foundation vent openings and installing a product that insulates and air seals the foundation walls.
+This is best done with rolled insulation (like CrawlBarrier), closed-cell spray foam, or rigid foam board (like Bora-Foam).
+This insulates the crawlspace and extends your home’s thermal and pressure boundary to the crawl space, moderating crawl space temperature and humidity.

 What is the average service life of crawl space insulation types?